Humphrey Lloyd (physicist): Awards and honours

 Lloyd was a fellow of the Royal Societies of London and Edinburgh, and an honorary member of many other learned societies of Europe and America.
 He was elected as a member to the American Philosophical Society in 1839.
 In 1855 the university of Oxford conferred on him the degree of D.C.L., and in 1874 the emperor of Germany the order Pour le Mérite.
 A bust of him, by Albert Bruce Joy, was placed in the library of Trinity College in 1892.

+The School of Physics in Trinity is called the Lloyd Building, and a plaque from the National Committee for Commemorative Plaques in Science and Technology was erected to him on the building in 2016.

 Works

 In 1834, Lloyd furnished the British Association, at its request, with a report on The Progress and Present State of Physical Optics (see Report for 1834).
 Papers which he wrote on terrestrial magnetism and other subjects are in the Reports of the British Association and in the Transactions and Proceedings of the Royal Irish Academy.
 Besides tracts, his other published works were: